Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 ## OIDC Authorization Code Flow.

-The only two public end-poitns of our application will be the `IAM` and the `OAuth2 Client`, all our services will be **hidded** behind the `OAuth2 Client`.
+The only two public end-points of our application will be the `IAM` and the `OAuth2 Client`, all our services will be **hidden** behind the `OAuth2 Client`.
 When a browser will perform a request on our services, it will redirect (`3xx`) the request to the `IAM`.
-Once the `IAM` has authenticated the user, it will respond with a `302` redirecting the browser to the `OAuth2 Client` with a **nonce** inside the request parameters, with that nonce the `OAuth2 Client` can get a **token** created by the `IAM`, then then `OAuth2 Client` create a **cookie** associated with the current session and **token** received by the `IAM`, when the browser will make a request the `OAuth2 Client` will translate the cookie to the **token** and forward the request to the `Resource Server` with **token** attached, the `OAuth2 Resource Server` will check the token for permissions with the `IAM`, and finally it will respond to the browser with a response.
+Once the `IAM` has authenticated the user, it will respond with a `302` redirecting the browser to the `OAuth2 Client` with a **nonce** inside the request parameters, with that nonce the `OAuth2 Client` can get a **token** created by the `IAM`, then `OAuth2 Client` create a **cookie** associated with the current session and **token** received by the `IAM`, when the browser will make a request the `OAuth2 Client` will translate the cookie to the **token** and forward the request to the `Resource Server` with **token** attached, the `OAuth2 Resource Server` will check the token for permissions with the `IAM`, and finally it will respond to the browser with a response.

-Still there is a problem if a browser tries to logout, the `OAuth2 Client` will delete the cookie and the token, and the browser will be redirected to the `IAM` again, but the `IAM` contain already a session with the browser, which will not be deleted, and so it will get me a new **nonce** and, immediately, redirect the browser to the `OAuth2 Client`.
-So we didn't really logout, to specifically do this there is a special function we can call on the `IAM` to terminate our session with him
+Still there is a problem if a browser tries to log out, the `OAuth2 Client` will delete the cookie and the token, and the browser will be redirected to the `IAM` again, but the `IAM` contain already a session with the browser, which will not be deleted, and so it will get me a new **nonce** and, immediately, redirect the browser to the `OAuth2 Client`.
+So we didn't really log out, to specifically do this there is a special function we can call on the `IAM` to terminate our session with him

 ```kotlin
 @Configuration